Can your landlord take your stuff?

 Vous avez droit à ce que les services de la Commission de la location immobilière vous soient fournis en français.
 En vertu de ce droit, entre autres : votre audience peut être tenue devant un membre de la Commission qui parle français ou vous vez accès aux services d’un interprète fourni et payé par la Commission.
 Vous pourriez également avoir droit à des services en français de la part d’autres organismes mentionnés dans la présente brochure.

-Does this booklet apply to you?
+Does this resource apply to you?

 This resource is about tenants' rights under the Residential Tenancies Act (RTA).
 The RTA applies to most rental housing in Ontario, such as rooms, apartments, houses, mobile home parks, and retirement homes.